-The purpose of this paper is to update the Health and Wellbeing Board on the pan-Lancashire work that has started, to review and update the current Pharmacy Needs Assessment (PNA) and the required period of public consultation.
+The purpose of this paper is to update the Health and Wellbeing Board on pan-Lancashire work to review and update the current Pharmacy Needs Assessment (PNA) and the required period of public consultation.

 2. RECOMMENDATIONS FOR THE HEALTH & WELLBEING BOARD